zhaojjxvi/myFrameGrabber/README.md

 I mainly use `Tkinter` to build the visual window, and `decord` to process the frame grabbing task.
 It seems like that I still have a long way to go for developing visual python program.

-Actually, this is my first project for my own life after a few years of learning, reading and coding At least, I complete the function I need.
+Actually, this is my first project for my own life after a few years of learning, reading and coding.
+At least, I complete the function I need.

 Deane